-- 1. Design a modularized algorithm/program to compute a maximum of 8 numbers? - 2.
-Design a modular algorithm/program which reads an array of n integer elements andoutputs mean (average), range (max-min) and mode (most frequent elements)? - 3.
-Design a modular algorithm/program which reads an array of n integer elements andoutputs median? - 4.
-Implement your own string length and string reversal functions? - 5.
-Design algorithm/program to perform matrix operations addition, subtractionand transpose?

-6. Write a recursive program to count the number of digits of a positive integer number?
+- 1. Design a modularized algorithm/program to check if a given positive integer number is a circular prime or not? - 2.
+Design a modularized algorithm/program to compute a maximum of 8 numbers? - 3.
+Design a modular algorithm/program which reads an array of n integer elements andoutputs mean (average), range (max-min) and mode (most frequent elements)? - 4.
+Design a modular algorithm/program which reads an array of n integer elements andoutputs median? - 5.
+Implement your own string length and string reversal functions? - 6.
+Design algorithm/program to perform matrix operations addition, subtractionand transpose? - 7.
+Write a recursive program to count the number of digits of a positive integernumber? - 8.
+Recursive solutions for the following problems: - a.
+Factorial of a number? - b.
+Display digits of a number from left to right (and right to left)? - c.
+Compute x^y using only multiplication? - d.
+To print a sequence of numbers entered using sentinel controlledrepetition inreverse order?